-Faults Possible Causes Solution The burner locks out during the The air pressure switch does not change over The pressure switch is faulty, change it. pre-purge phase. to the operational position.
+Faults Possible Causes Solution The air pressure switch does not change over The pressure switch is faulty, change it. pre-purge phase. to the operational position.
 The air pressure is too low, (the head is bad adjusted).
 The flame exists.
 Faulty valves: replace them.
 The gas pressure in the gas-mains lies very close to the value to which the gas pressure switch has been set.
 The sudden drop in pressure when the valve is opened provokes the opening of the pressure switch itself, so the valve closes again immediately and the motor stops.
 The pressure then starts to increase again, the pressure switch closes, the start-up cycle begins again and so on.
 Lower and set the pressure switch.

 Tab.
-N
+M